SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 ## Reflec

 1) **What is the ethical issue/debate/controversy in question?
 In other words, how does the topic relate to the question of how we should live with science and technology?**
 Should abortion be legal?
 How do we think about start of life with improving technology?

 2) **Describe at least two different perspectives on the issue (these could be complementary or opposing).**
 Abortion is murder, it shoudn't be legal.
-People have a right to their own
+People have a right to their own body.

 3) **What seems to be at stake (e.g, philosophically, politically, or intellectually)?**
+Abortion laws!